Dynamics of parafermionic states in transport measurements: Coupling with an antidot

 \section{Coupling with an antidot}

 Another source of poisoning could be impurities or electric potential hills trapping fractional charges in the bulk of the FQH liquid.
-These are commonly referred to as antidots (see for instance Ref.~\cite{Kataoka1999}).
+These are commonly referred to as antidots (see, for instance, Ref.~\cite{Kataoka1999}).
 We consider a coherent form of quasiparticle poisoning and include one antidot in a simplified manner as a two-level system \cite{Snizhko2018Feb} described by the operators $(a,a^\dagger)$, fulfilling $a^2=(a^\dagger)^2=0$.
 The two levels correspond to two different charges on the antidot, $Q_{\rm ad}$ and $Q_{\rm ad}+e/3$, split in energy by $\delta_{\rm ad}\ll\varepsilon,\Gamma$.
+This approximation is meant to describe small antidots with two almost-degenerate states separated in energy from further excited states by strong interactions.
 We require the commutation relations $a\alpha_i=\e^{i\pi/3}\alpha_i a$ and $[\alpha_i,Q_{\rm ad}]=0$, which reflect the interacting nature of the system.
 Furthermore, we introduce the number $q_{\rm ad}=\{0,1\}$ counting the excess number of fractional charges on the antidot.
 We take the coupling between the PFs and the antidot to be

 where $\eta_{{\rm ad},i}$ is the coupling strength between PF $\alpha_i$ and the antidot.
 In Fig.~\ref{fig:antidot} we sketch this coupling.

 We can describe the total 2PF+antidot system with a common unitary evolution and take as our basis